 I Was Told I Had No Recourse

-9. Don't Forget To Take Care of Yourself
+9. Don't Forget to Take Care of Yourself

-When faced with stressful situations, some of us turn to addictive behaviours, others may experience family conflict, or use escapism to get their mind off it.
-These are all negative ways of dealing with stress, and hurt more in the long run.
+When faced with stressful situations, some of us turn to addictive behaviours.
+Others may experience family conflict, or use escapism to get their mind off it.
+These are all negative ways of dealing with stress and hurt more in the long run.

 Try to eat right, take some time for some exercise, and do some things that you enjoy.
 If the boss is piling extra work on you, don't let it consume your whole life.
 Take a break.
 Take time with your family and friends, and talk to them about what is happening, too.

 10. Don't Stay Too Long